FredHutch/dv-pipelines/README.md

-# Nextflow pipelines for scRNA-Seq and ImmunoSeq analysis
+# Overview

+The Fred Hutch Data Visualization Center is developing a platform to run and visualize genomic analysis online.
+The platform is composed of multiple projects including:

+1. A Reference Data API - Containing 2TB of information on genes and variants from over 25 public repositories.
+2. A Web Visualization Components - That contain genomic specific visualization built with WebGL to facilitate the rendering of multi-million point datasets.
+3. A Web Framework / CMS - To facilitate the aggregation of visualization components into "Atlas" websites.
+4. Cloud Infrastructure to support the storage and retrieval of data through rest, graphql and websockets.
+5. Data Visualization Pipelines - Which allows for community submission of compatible pipelines.

+This repository contains a collection of single cell pipelines compatible with the Fred Hutch Visualization Center Platform

+# Repo Contents

+This repository contains a Platform compatible pipelines.
+Our inital focus will be to create scRNA-Seq and ImmunoSeq analysis.

 The repository contains nextflow scripts to run different workflows for scRNA-Seq analysis as well as MiXCR workflow for AIRR-Seq data analysis.
-The scRNA-Seq workflows are divide into five logical steps
+The scRNA-Seq workflows are divide into five logical steps.
+Over time we will be working to convert all of these scripts to be compatible with our platform.
+The "example" files provide a basic template for contributing pipelines.

 1. Count matrix generation
 2. Preprocessing